eagle840/katacoda-labs/helm/step2.md

   --set extraArgs.kubelet-preferred-address-types=InternalIP
 `{{execute}}

+`helm install metrics-server bitnami/metrics-server \
+  --version=4.2.2 \
+  --namespace kube-system \
+  --set apiService.create=true \
+  --set extraArgs.kubelet-insecure-tls=true \
+  --set extraArgs.kubelet-preferred-address-types=InternalIP
+`{{execute}}

+You can view the charts for bitnami at: https://bitnami.com/stacks/helm

+Lets check the helm chart is installed (-A shows all namespaces)

+`helm list -A`{{execute}}

+***App version:*** this is the version of the actual app
+***Chart Version:*** this is the version of the chart, every time there is a change to the chart, the chart version is incremented, and you'll see it in the end of the chart name

+`helm status metrics-server -n kube-system`{{execute}}

 Lets check the endpoint is up

 `kubectl get --raw /apis/metrics.k8s.io/v1beta1/nodes | jq`{{execute}}

-And chect the helm chart is installed (-A shows all namespaces)

-`helm list -A`{{execute}}

-***App version:*** this is the version of the actual app
-***Chart Version:*** this is the version of the chart, every time there is a change to the chart, the chart version is incremented

 tip: you can add the --debug  argument to troubleshoot